aws/amazon-freertos/cmake/doc/porting_guide.md

 ### Amazon FreeRTOS Demos and Tests

 This section defines the demo and test targets for Amazon FreeRTOS.
-All available demos and tests are automatically enabled.
+CMake targets will be created automatically for each demo and test that satisfy the dependency requirements.
 You need to define an executable target with `add_executable` and use `aws_tests` or `aws_demos` as the target name depending on whether you're compiling tests or not.
 You may also need to provide additional project settings such as linker scripts and post build commands.
+We will call `target_link_libraries` to link available CMake demo or test targets to your executable target.

+**Note:** To enable certain demos and tests you still need to modify `demos/common/demo_runner/aws_demo_runner.c` and `tests/common/test_runner/aws_test_runner.c`.

 ```cmake
 if(AFR_IS_TESTING)